 HiSilicon Kirin 910T vs Renesas MP5232

-HiSilicon Kirin 910T► remove
+HiSilicon Kirin 910T► remove from comparison

 The HiSilicon Kirin 910T is an ARM based quad core SoC for Android smartphones and tablets.
 As HiSilicon is fully owned by Huawei, the chip is mostly used in Huawei models like the MediaPad X1, P6 S, MediaPad M1 and Honor 3C 4G).
 The SoC integrates four Cortex-A9 cores (at 1.8 GHz max.), a ARM Mali-450 MP4 GPU (at 533 MHz), a 32-bit single-channel LPDDR3-1600 memory controller (533 MHz) and a LTE Cat.
 4 radio.
 The similar named HiSilicon Kirin 910 is a 200 MHz slower clocked (CPU) version.